Body on road closes Northland highway

 A body found on a motorway closed State Highway 1 in Northland for a time on Saturday.

-The circumstances of the death remain unclear but police have confirmed they are investigating what they described as a "sudden death" on State Highway 1 between Waipu and State Highway 12 at Brynderwyn on Saturday morning.
+The circumstances of the death remain unclear but police have confirmed they are investigating what they described as a "sudden death" on SH1 between Waipu and SH12 at Brynderwyn on Saturday morning.

 Emergency services were called to the scene about 13km south of Waipu at roughly 8.50am, a police spokeswoman said.